Easy Moscow Mule Recipe

 Ingredients and substitutions

-- Vodka - I used Absolute Vodka but you can use your favorite brand such as Smirnoff vodka, Tito's vodka, or Grey Goose.
+- Vodka – I used Absolute Vodka, but you can use your favorite brand, such as Smirnoff vodka, Tito’s vodka, or Grey Goose.
 In fact, you can even use flavored vodka if you prefer.

-- Ginger beer - There are many wonderful brands of ginger beer so pick any one you fancy.
+- Ginger beer – There are many wonderful brands of ginger beer, so pick any one you fancy.
 Find one without artificial flavors or sweeteners and with real ginger.
 And if you like a little spice, fry a spicy ginger beer.
-Ginger ale is not the same as ginger beer, but when you want a little twist to the classic Moscow mule try a spicy ginger ale.
-And if you're looking for a good ginger beer, try Fever tree ginger beer, Mains hot and spicy ginger beer, or Reeds ginger brew.
+Ginger ale is not the same as ginger beer, but when you want a little twist to the classic Moscow mule, try a spicy ginger ale.
+And if you’re looking for a good ginger beer, try Fever Tree ginger beer, Mains hot and spicy ginger beer, or Reeds ginger brew.

 - Lemon – Oh, please use fresh lemon juice with lemon slices or wedges for garnish.
 It makes a huge difference to the taste.

-How to make the best Moscow mule
+Step-by-step: How to make the best Moscow mule

 - Add ice to a copper mug.
-Pour the vodka, lemon juice and top with ginger beer.
+Pour the vodka, lemon juice, and top with ginger beer.
 And if you like it sweeter, add the simple syrup too.
 Use a stirrer or spoon and give it a gentle stir.

-Pro tip - You can also use a collins glass or highball glass. - Garnish with lemon slices and a sprig of fresh mint.
+Pro tip – You can also use a Collins glass or highball glass. - Garnish with lemon slices and a sprig of fresh mint.
 I prefer a sprig of thyme in mine, but you can also use rosemary for garnish.

 - Cheers!